ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/contextual-entities.md

 ## Contact information

-A RO-Crate SHOULD have contact information, using a contextual entity of type [ContactPoint].
+An RO-Crate SHOULD have contact information, using a contextual entity of type [ContactPoint].
 Note that in Schema.org [Dataset] does not currently have the corresponding [contactPoint] property, so the contact point would need to be given through a [Person] or [Organization] contextual entity which are related to the Dataset via a [author] or [publisher] property.

 ```json